Innmind/documentation/docs/getting-started/operating-system/sql.md

 With this even if the result contains a million rows there'll only be one at a time in memory.

 ??? info
     However this means that if you call `foreach` twice it will run the query twice.
-The returned rows may change between the 2 calls, if you need the results to be the same you can use lazy queries!
+The returned rows may change between the 2 calls, if you need the results to be the same you can't use lazy queries!

 ## Transactions